 The promotion of young musicians since 1997

 During the past years, Anne-Sophie Mutter has repeatedly performed concerts together with the foundation's scholarship students - to introduce them to the life of a professional musician while simultaneously introducing them to a broad audience.
-She has commenced with the project "Mutter Virtuosi" in the spring of 2011: this new ensemble under the musical management of the violinist consists of 14 current and former scholarship students of the Anne-Sophie Mutter Foundation.
-The tour 2011 has lead through eleven European cities.
-On the programme: Mendelssohn's Octet for Strings op.
-20, Vivaldi's Four Seasons as well as the commissioned work of the Anne-Sophie Mutter Foundation for violin and contrabass by Penderecki "Duo conertante per violino e contrabbasso".
+She has commenced with the project "Mutter Virtuosi" in the spring of 2011: this new ensemble under the musical management of the violinist consists of current and former scholarship students of the Anne-Sophie Mutter Foundation.
+The first tour in 2011 featured stops in eleven European cities.
+In 2013 the soloist ensemble appeared in Asia.
+In November 2014 “Mutter’s Virtuosi” will perform in Canada and the USA – including a concert at the legendary Carnegie Hall.

 The Aida Stucki Award

-The Anne-Sophie Mutter Foundation has presented the Aida Stucki Award in New York in April 2011.
-The award worth 10,000 euros has been presented to the contrabassist Roman Patkoló.
-With this new sponsorship award, the Anne-Sophie Mutter Foundation honours outstanding, upcoming string soloists, who follow the strong traditional line of Aida Stucki and thus of the European playing and educational tradition.
-The future presentation of the Aida Stucki Award is not bound to a fixed rotation but is decided by the Foundation.
+The Anne-Sophie Mutter Foundation first presented the Aida Stucki Award in New York in April 2011.
+The award, which carries a cash value of 10,000 Euros, was presented to the contrabassist Roman Patkoló.
+With this new sponsorship award, the Anne-Sophie Mutter Foundation honours outstanding, upcoming string soloists, who follow the strong traditional line of Aida Stucki and thus of the European tradition of playing and education.
+The future presentation of the Aida Stucki Award is not bound to a fixed rotation, but is decided by the Foundation.